-If you don't speak the alphabet soup language of Biochemistry but want to understand what we do,
+If you don't speak the alphabet soup language of Biochemistry but want to understand what we do, try this video.

 Here is a nice press release about a study we published in June 2019.

-Gene correction rescues damaged retinal synapses, offers hope for future therapies
+Gene correction rescues damaged retinal synapses, offers hope for future therapies.

 A new study in mice by University of Iowa researchers suggests it may be possible to regenerate critical nerve structures in the eye that are disrupted by genetic mutations even after these structures known as synapses have matured abnormally.